NEZNAMY/TAB/.github/wiki/feature_guide_scoreboard.md

 * [1.5 - 1.12.2] Line length is limited to 28 characters (including color codes) (64 on lines with static text / [Longer lines](#longer-lines)).
 * [1.5 - 1.20.2] The red numbers on the right really cannot be removed from the plugin side (a client modification / resource pack is necessary).
 * The client only displays up to 15 lines.
 If a plugin sends more, only the top 15 scores will be displayed.
 Changing this would require a client modification (on versions below 1.8 the scoreboard won't appear at all if more than 15 lines are displayed).
+* [Bedrock] Scoreboard lines may be cut off and show `...`, this can be bypassed by using [GeyserOptionalPack](https://github.com/GeyserMC/GeyserOptionalPack)

 # Longer lines
 To make sure the scoreboard never flickers, it's only using prefix/suffix components to display text.